Jutho/TensorOperations.jl/README.md

 ## What's new in v4

-- Moved CUDA to a package extension, to avoid unnecessary dependencies for Julia versions >= 1.9
+- The `@tensor` macro now accepts keyword arguments to facilitate a variety of options that help with debugging, contraction cost and backend selection.

-- The cache for temporaries has been removed, but support for something similar is now provided through explicit allocating and freeing calls within the macro.
+- Experimental support for automatic differentiation has been added by adding reverse-mode chainrules.

 - The interface for custom types has been changed and thoroughly documented, making it easier to know what to implement.
 This has as a consequence that more general element types of tensors are now also possible.

 - There is a new interface to work with backends, to allow for dynamic switching between different implementations of the TensorOperations interface.

-- The `@tensor` macro now accepts keyword arguments to facilitate a variety of options that help with debugging, contraction cost and type wrapping.
+- Support for `CuArray` objects is moved to a package extension, to avoid unnecessary CUDA dependencies for Julia versions >= 1.9

-- Some support for Automatic Differentiation has been added by adding reverse-mode chainrules.
+- The cache for temporaries has been removed due to its inconsistent and intricate interplay with multithreading.

-> **WARNING:** TensorOperations 4.0 contains breaking changes and is in general incompatible with previous versions.
+> **WARNING:** TensorOperations 4.0 contains seveal breaking changes and cannot generally be expected to be compatible with previous versions.

 ### Code example